Skip to content

 DAVID VICTOR, BOOMCYCLE DIGITAL MARKETING

 Transactional intent means someone is ready to act: “buy running shoes online,” “schedule pest control,” or “book hotel in Miami.”
 These queries demand clear calls-to-action and conversion-focused pages.
-Minimum fluff!
+Minimum fluff.

 Local intent appears in “near me” searches and location-specific queries.
 “Pizza delivery,” “urgent care open now,” or “plumber in Fremont” all trigger the Map Pack and location-based organic results.

-The content you create and pages you optimize must align with the intent behind your target searches.
+The content you create and the pages you optimize must align with the intent behind your target searches.
 A plumber trying to rank for “how to fix a leaky faucet” needs completely different content than one targeting “emergency plumber near me.”

 Step 3: Audit Your Current Visibility